bdgmb2/aceo-modloader/README.md

 ##### Folder Structure and Distribution
 Distributing a mod for ACEO ModLoader is actually pretty easy.
 ModLoader creates a "mods" folder inside the ACEO root directory.
 This folder contains one subfolder for each mod.
 Inside the subfolder is (at minimum) one library/dll file with the same name as the mod.
-This library gets loaded first at startup.
+This library gets loaded first at startup. **Note:** The folder and library name _must_ match!

 ###### Structure Diagram:
 ```